cysouw/diathesis/text/c09_zuInfinitive.md

 - ^* Es ist bekannt, dass sie *hat* noch viele Jahre [zu leben].
 :::

 Because there is a grammaticalisation cline, there are various verbs that can be used in more than one of the three different stages [@next].
 Most verbs with a *zu-infinitive* actually only allow biclausal non-coherent complement constructions [@next a].
 These fall outside of the scope of this book.
 At the other extreme, some verbs only allow for monoclausal *Infinitiv* construction [@next f].
 These were already discussed in the previous Chapter [-@sec:infinitive].
-The group of verbs that allow for both stage 2 and 3 [@last e] is small, as it seems only to consist of the verbs *brauchen, helfen, lehren* and *lernen*.
+The group of verbs that allow for both stage 2 and 3 [@last e] is small, as this only seems to be possible for the verbs *brauchen, heißen, helfen, lehren* and *lernen*.

 ::: ex
 Intermediate stages on the grammaticalisation pathway